oj713/personalsite/README.md

 - just in general have the site adapt well to smaller sizes
 - make background image stop moving around on scroll
 - swap out background image on some pages
 - implement animated navigation tabs!
+The selected tab grows larger, deselected tabs are circles.

 ![navtabs](navtabs.png)